telerik/kendo-ui-core/docs/controls/data-management/grid/walkthrough.md

 For more information on configuring columns by using templates in the Grid, refer to the article on [binding the Grid to a remote data source]({% slug remote_data_binding_grid %}#set-the-column-template).

+For more information on the templating features in Kendo UI, refer to the [introductory article on templates]({% slug overview_kendoui_templatescomponent %}).

 ## Rows

-### Rows by Model IDs
+### Model IDs

-It is possible to get a table row in the Grid by the data item ID.
+It is possible to get a table row in the Grid by the ID of the data item.

-For more information on how to retrieve rows by a model ID, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#rows-by-model-ids).
+For more information on how to retrieve rows by a model ID in the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#rows-by-model-ids).

 ### Custom Rows When No Records Are Loaded

 It is possible to manually add a table row with some user-friendly message when the dataSource does not return any data&mdash;for example, as a result of filtering.

-For more information on adding custom rows when no records are loaded, refer to the article on the [appearance of the Grid]({% slug appearance_kendoui_grid_widget %}#custom-rows-when-no-records-are-loaded).
+For more information on adding custom rows when no records are loaded in the Grid, refer to the article on the [appearance of the widget]({% slug appearance_kendoui_grid_widget %}#custom-rows-when-no-records-are-loaded).

 ### Row Templates